What Is The Core Theme That Unifies All Of Biology

 Common Misconceptions About Evolution

 Despite overwhelming scientific support, evolution is often misunderstood.
-That said, one common misconception is that evolution is "just a theory" in the colloquial sense, when in scientific terms, it is a well-supported theory with extensive evidence.
+Plus, one common misconception is that evolution is "just a theory" in the colloquial sense, when in scientific terms, it is a well-supported theory with extensive evidence.
 In science, a theory is not a guess but a comprehensive explanation supported by multiple lines of evidence That's the whole idea..

 Another misconception is that evolution is random, when in fact it combines random variation with non-random selection.
 While genetic mutations occur randomly, natural selection is a non-random process that favors beneficial traits.
 Some people mistakenly believe that evolution explains the origin of life itself, when it actually explains how life diversified after its origin.